You are here

 The TGA sought comments from interested parties on a range of reforms to the regulatory framework for complementary medicines to address Government-agreed recommendations from the Review of Medicines and Medical Devices Regulation.

 *Large file warning: Attempting to open large files over the Internet within the browser window may cause problems.
 It is strongly recommended you download this document to your own computer and open it from there.

 - Consultation: Reforms to the regulatory framework for complementary medicines: Assessment pathways (pdf,1.46Mb)

-- Consultation: Reforms to the regulatory framework for complementary medicines: Assessment pathways (Microsoft Word,1.68Mb)
+- Consultation: Reforms to the regulatory framework for complementary medicines: Assessment pathways (docx,1.68Mb)

 Documents released for consultation on Tuesday, 14 February 2017.

 Interested parties responded by close of business Tuesday, 28 March 2017.

 Feedback will be released following consideration of submissions. (see 'What will happen').